 For materials not held in Link's collections and subscriptions, we encourage students and faculty to submit interlibrary loan requests via the Link Library website.
 Books usually arrive within 3-5 days, while periodical/journal articles can arrive in 2-3 days.
-The charge for interlibrary service is 25 cents per item for undergraduate students.

 A photocopier/printer/scanner is located in the library commons.
 It can print black and white or color, and allows reducing and enlarging.
 Students and faculty/staff may print or make copies using their campus ID.
 For library guests, photocopying or printing from the computers costs 10 cents per page, or 25 cents for color.
 Ask for assistance at the library service desk.
 Scanning documents to a USB drive is free.